Affordable Care Act Summary

-The Affordable Care Act also reduces what most people will pay for healthcare by capping out of pocket expenses and requiring all preventative care be full covered and without cost to the individual.
+The Affordable Care Act also reduces what most people will pay for healthcare by capping out of pocket expenses and requiring all preventative care to be fully-covered and without cost to the individual.

 Nothing in the Bill forces any American to have healthcare or to drop their current healthcare plan, assuming that plan complies with the ACA or retains a grandfathered status if signed before the bill became law.

 There will be a competitive insurance market (now known as the health insurance marketplace) and all Americans will be able to choose their insurance out of these plans.
 Since everyone will have access to the same care through the Affordable Care Act it helps to ensure that all Americans receive quality healthcare.
 Those wishing to purchase private health insurance will be able to do so and receive the same care available today.

-Since all Americans will pay into the Affordable Care Act, the insurance exchange will pool buying power allowing individuals to afford private insurance plans.
+All participants in the exchanges will be paying into the Affordable Care Act, the insurance exchange will then pool buying power allowing individuals to afford private insurance plans.
 These plans will have to compete for your business, thus helping to regulate cost and quality.